andrebnassis/50-cent-quotation/README.md

 The goal of this project is to practice some concepts in a React application.
 You can find here:

-* Solution for Browser Language Detector that works on Chrome and Safari (at least)
-* i18next for translation
 * Material UI components
 * handle some CSS
 * Web API Handling: https://docs.awesomeapi.com.br/api-de-moedas